 The five original Central American provinces were, El Salvador, Guatemala, Honduras, Nicaragua and Costa Rica.

 The terrain of Honduras is mostly made up of forests and mountains.

 Honduras was badly damaged by Hurricane Mitch in 1998.
-There were at least 9,000 fatalities, and it left up to 1.5 million people homeless and also caused an estimated $3.8 billion in damage.
+There were at least 9,000 fatalities and it left up to 1.5 million people homeless.
+It also caused an estimated $3.8 billion in damage.

 The literacy rate in Honduras is 76% and life expectancy is 71 years.